 - Keep the arc on the leading edge of the welding puddle by maintaining an angle of zero to 15 degrees.

-- If using a weaving technique, momentarily hold the arc on the groove sidewall.
+- When using a weaving technique, momentarily hold the arc on the groove sidewall.

 If correcting the MIG gun angle does not remedy incomplete fusion, look to see if the welding puddle is too far ahead of the wire.
 If so, increase your travel speed and/or the welding current to correct the problem.
 Conversely, if you suspect insufficient heat input has caused incomplete fusion, select a higher voltage range and/or adjust the wire feed speed as necessary.
 Finally, always clean the surface of the base metal prior to welding to remove contaminants that may prevent the metal from fusing together.